-“The studies seem pretty clear that if you cut out all fat from your diet and replace it with refined carbohydrates like white bread or sugar, you’re really not doing yourself a favor,” Bosscher says.
+“The studies seem pretty clear that if you cut out all fat from your diet and replace it with refined carbohydrates like white bread or sugar, you’re really not doing yourself a favor,” Bosscher said.

 And not all fatty foods are “bad”: There are many nutritious foods that contain both saturated and unsaturated fats.
-“Foods like salmon, olive oil, almonds and avocados are not only allowed, but encouraged in a heart-healthy diet,” she says.
+“Foods like salmon, olive oil, almonds and avocados are not only allowed, but encouraged in a heart-healthy diet,” she said.
 However, you should steer clear of trans fat whenever possible.

-Add variety to your plate: Make sure you’re filling up on the good stuff.
+Make sure you’re filling up on the good stuff.

-“If you’re prioritizing minimally processed foods that tend to have loads of healthy fiber and minimal salt and sugar, I bet you’ll have a hard time overeating on foods that have a lot of saturated fat,” Bosscher notes.
+“If you’re prioritizing minimally processed foods that tend to have loads of healthy fiber and minimal salt and sugar, I bet you’ll have a hard time overeating on foods that have a lot of saturated fat,” Bosscher said.
 “For example, if you pack a picnic of just cheese and crackers, you’re going to need to eat a lot of cheese and crackers to feel satisfied.
 But if you pack whole grain crackers, some fruits, vegetables, olives and hummus along with the cheese and crackers, you’ll feel content with a much smaller amount of cheese because of all the fiber in the other foods.”

-Think positively: “Don’t think about all the foods you can no longer eat.
-Instead, think about what you can add to your diet to help reduce your portions of foods that are higher in saturated fat,” she says.
+“Don’t think about all the foods you can no longer eat.
+Instead, think about what you can add to your diet to help reduce your portions of foods that are higher in saturated fat,” she said.
 “For example, could you switch from two slices of white bread with butter to one slice of whole wheat bread with peanut butter?
 Or instead of having tortilla chips with cheese dip, maybe serve a smaller amount of cheese dip with salsa mixed in.”

-Keep track: If you’re the sort of person who likes to scrutinize labels and track the numbers, Bosscher recommends trying to limit yourself to 10-15 grams of saturated fat per day.
+If you’re the sort of person who likes to scrutinize labels and track the numbers, Bosscher recommends trying to limit yourself to 10-15 grams of saturated fat per day.
 But if you don’t have a medical problem like high cholesterol, it’s fine to ignore the numbers and simply strive for healthier food substitutions.

+Should you avoid it?
 No — these are the “good” fats

 Examples: Fatty fish like salmon, olive and canola oils, nuts, olives, flax and chia seeds and avocados

+Should you avoid it?
 OK in moderation and as part of a balanced diet

-Partially hydrogenated oils found in stick margarine, some fried and fast foods, frosting and sprinkles, microwave popcorn and many other packaged snacks foods
+Examples: Partially hydrogenated oils found in stick margarine, some fried and fast foods, frosting and sprinkles, microwave popcorn and many other packaged snacks foods